Azure Security Center quick start guide

 You can configure security policies for your Azure subscriptions and resource groups.
 Let's configure a security policy for your subscription:

-On the Prevention policy blade, turn on the recommendations that you want to see as part of your security policy.
+Under Show recommendations for, turn on the recommendations that you want to see as part of your security policy.
 Examples:

 - Setting System updates to On scans all supported VMs for missing OS updates.